adamrushton/Frogger-Game/README.md

 ### **Description**: A 3D arcade style game, like the original Frogger.
 Using the keyboard to guide a family of frogs one by one across a busy road and then across floating tyres.
 Lots of additional features such as high scores (saved and stored in a file) and key bindings (saved and stored in a file).**

-### **Programming techniques used:**
+### **Programming techniques used/Notes:**

-Functions and Methods with different return types
+- Functions and Methods with different return types

-Classes
+- Classes

-Structures
+- Structures

-Enumerated Types
+- Enumerated Types

-Arrays (1D and 2D)
+- Arrays (1D and 2D)

-Vectors
+- Vectors

-Ternary Operators
+- Ternary Operators

-Switch Statements
+- Switch Statements

-Collision Detection:  Axis Aligned Bounding Boxes, Sphere to Box
+- Collision Detection:  Axis Aligned Bounding Boxes, Sphere to Box

-Sine Wave Frog Leaping
+- Sine Wave Frog Leaping

+### **Extra Features:**
+- Menu System
+- Highscores
+- Custom key bindings
+- Full screen mode
+- FPS toggle
+- Rotating car wheels
+- Game speeds up each level
+- Extra car models
+- Furthest point monitor

 ### **Screenshots:**